-The SDG200 Ocean-Climate-Society: Sustainability summer course (see this link for a description of learning outcomes and course content) was held onboard the tallship with 86 students following the course.
-As one can imagine this was a very rich experience for the students at the personal level - see the videos and podcasts available on this page https://oneocean.uib.no/ to get an impression of what it was like for the students.
-The students were from a broad range of disciplines and therefore the whole course was an exercise in multidisciplinary dialogue and understanding, while a large part of the learning experience included work on deck and to sail and take care of the ship.
+The SDG200 Ocean-Climate-Society: Sustainability summer course (see here for a description of learning outcomes and course content) was held aboard the tallship with 86 students following the course.
+As one can imagine, this was a very rich experience for the students at the personal level - see the videos and podcasts available on this page here to get an impression of what it was like for the students.
+The students came from a broad range of disciplines and therefore the whole course was an exercise in multidisciplinary dialogue and understanding, while a large part of the learning experience included work on deck and to sail and take care of the ship.